woensdag 30 april 2025

 Hi everyone

-The Body Keeps the Score, by Bessel van der Kolk is the latest book I read about the topic of trauma and healing.
-It has been one of the things I've become quite interested in and this book was mentioned by other books on the topic so I wanted to read it too.
+The Body Keeps the Score, by Bessel van der Kolk is the latest book I’ve read on the topic of trauma and healing, something I’ve become increasingly interested in.
+This book was recommended in other works on the subject, so I was eager to dive in.

 I read this on my e-reader.